Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

 - These evolutions, before containerization, were mainly geared towards sys admins required learning new technologies and a mind-set change.
 - Containerization was the first to include developers in the Ops mix and advancing the DevOps mind-set.

-# WHY DOCKER?
+# Why Docker?
 - Speed of software development.
 - 'Matrix from hell' where different solution have their own unique requirments to work.
 Containers enable these solutions to work the same way regardless of their running environments.
 - IT talent efficiency, by decreasing 80% maintainance time vs 20% innovation time, as a resutl of the multitude of existing software.
 - Reduced compute power e.g needed for virtualization, means reduced provisioning costs.

-# DOCKER EDITIONS/VERSIONS
+# Docker editions/ versions
 - Docker today is more thatn just a container runtime and evolves very quickly thus is important to keep up-to-date.
 - There is a free CE (community edition) and a paid EE (enterprise edition)
 - Installs are direct (Linux), Mac/Win (which require docker to install a VM on these OS for Docker to run on), Cloud (with all cloud offered features)